-If cord blood preservation, also referred to as “banking,” is something you’d like to consider, it’s important to keep in mind that there is only one opportunity to collect it — immediately after your baby’s birth.
-This means parents must consider and plan for cord blood banking in advance of delivery.
+According to the Parent’s Guide to Cord Blood Foundation, 95% of all newborn cord blood is discarded in the United States.
+It’s important to keep in mind you only have one opportunity to collect it: immediately after your child’s birth.
+This means parents must consider and plan for cord blood banking before delivery.

 What is cord blood?

 Cord blood remaining in the placenta and umbilical cord after birth contains stem cells.
 If collected and stored properly, it can be used to treat certain illnesses.